Pierre-Théodore Verhaegen: Foundation of a university

 Under these freedoms, which were refused or opposed, there is one, freedom of research, which places the university of Brussels above all other, which is the essence of sciences.
 Being able to examine what is of great value for mankind and for society, free from each politically and religious authority (...) to reach towards the sources of truth and the good, (...) see here your Majesty, the role of our university, its reason for existence.

-Free research was for him "the independence of the human reason" but and he realized already too well that this reason came in collision with religious dogmas:
+Free research was for him "the independence of the human reason", but he realized already too well that this reason came in collision with religious dogmas:

 I say that it is impossible to provide higher education without more or less touching to the dogmas of this or that church.

 Celebrations

-Verhaegen's founding of the Free University of Brussels is celebrated annually by students of both successor institutions with an event called Saint-Verhaegen/Sint-Verhaegen.
-The formal celebration consists in faculty honouring Verhaegen by placing flowers at his tomb.
+Students of both successor institutions celebrate Verhaegen's founding of the Free University of Brussels annually with an event called Saint Verhaegen.
+The formal celebration consists of faculty honouring Verhaegen by placing flowers at his tomb.
 Concurrently, thousands of students from both universities have a daylong party and procession through downtown Brussels.